 Cocaine Withdrawal

-Because many see physical withdrawal symptoms as a defining characteristic for addiction, they may question cocaine's addictiveness.
-The addict himself may wonder why he can't quit using the drug, if it seems to be less addictive (by this measure) than opiates or alcohol.
-But an inability to quit using a drug despite marked damage being done to one's relationships, work, school, health, legal status or life in general is a distinct sign of addiction.
-Withdrawal from cocaine just has a different look and feel to it.
+When there are no severe physical withdrawal symptoms someone may question whether cocaine is addictive.
+The person may wonder why he can’t quit using the drug if it seems to be less physically addictive than opiates or alcohol.
+But an inability to quit despite damage to one’s relationships, work, school, health, legal status or life in general is a sign of addiction.

 Unlike other drugs, cocaine withdrawal symptoms can last for months.
 Recovery can be complicated by these lingering symptoms that include depression, severe cravings and even suicidal thoughts and attempts.